Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/style_standards.md

 scan_lib.py
 1. Removed this file since everything it did was spread out to other files

+UnitTest.py
+1. Changed the name of this file to "unit_test.py" to fit the coding style standards

 scan_modules
 1. Changed the name of this folder to just "scan"
 ```